 One of the main uses of OCR is turning stacks of paper into digital files.
 Funders no longer need to keep thousands of contracts, invoices, or historical records in physical storage.

-They can scan these documents and turn them into PDFs.
-With OCR and intelligent document processing (IDP), the PDFs become text-based files that are much easier to handle and organize.
+They can scan the original document and turn it into a PDF.
+With OCR and intelligent document processing, the PDF becomes a text-based file through text recognition, making it much easier to handle and organize.

-Instead of keeping thousands of paper forms stored in filing cabinets, brokers can have searchable digital PDF documents ready to pull up in seconds.
+Instead of keeping thousands of paper forms stored in filing cabinets, brokers can have searchable digital PDFs ready to pull up in seconds.

 This speeds up client onboarding and reduces delays when reviewing past applications.